Published online Jul 28, 2022. doi: 10.3748/wjg.v28.i28.3682

 Published online: July 28, 2022

-H. pylori infection status, gastric mucosal inflammation and gastric precancerous lesions in hospitalized pediatric patients were investigated in central China.
+To investigate the relationship of H. pylori infection and gastric mucosal precancerous lesions in children and adolescents in central China.

 In children and adolescents, gastric mucosal precancerous lesions occurred in 4.33% of H. pylori-infected patients in central China.
-The data revealed an obvious critical issue that requires future investigation and intervention for this population group.
+These cases included atrophic gastritis, intestinal metaplasia, and dysplasia.
+The data revealed an obvious critical issue requiring future investigation and intervention for this population group.